200WordRPG/200wordrpg.github.io/index.md

 layout: default
 ---

-# Design a role-playing game using 200 words or less.
+# Design a role-playing game using 200 words.

 This small tabletop game design challenge exists for two primary reasons: